javapathfinder/jpf-core/README.md

 to install
 JPF](https://github.com/javapathfinder/jpf-core/wiki/How-to-install-JPF) guide.

+Note that the version of JPF for Java 8 was developed against Oracle's JDK, so using OpenJDK may result in a few features not working correctly.

 We have documented on the wiki a lot of common problems that might occur during the installation and build processes as reported by the users.
 If you are facing any issue, please, make